Rule of the Bone: Reception

 Rule of the Bone received mixed reviews.
 In one article, Ed Peaco gave praise to the novel by saying, “Like Huck Finn, Bone’s slyly unsophisticated voice explores big questions like love, sex, crime, sin, race, class, and the fate of children in a fractured society.”
 Critics admired Banks’ style with one quoting: “...When it inhabits the ? [sic] wised-up consciousness of Chappie, aka “Bone”, it’s harder to get away from than a Big Issue ambush...It features a wandering street urchin whom critics have likened to Huck Finn and Holden Caulfield.”
-Most praised Banks’ for his likeness to Mark Twain’s Huckleberry Finn, comparing one of the characters in Huck Finn, Jim, to I-man, a middle aged rastafarian who resembles Huck's companion.
-Others were not as pleased with the structure of Banks' novel.
+Most praised Banks’ for his likeness to Mark Twain’s Huckleberry Finn, comparing one of the characters in Huck Finn, Jim, to I-man, a middle-aged rastafarian who resembles Huck's companion.
+Others were not as pleased with the structure of Banks's novel.
 In the book review from The Nations Jess Mowry states: “...Unfortunately [it's] jumbled together like The Hobbit gets Kidnapped by Peter Pan on Treasure Island.